Shinshoji Temple 成田山新勝寺

 Shinshoji Temple is just a short walk along Narita Omotesando from JR Narita Station.

-To reach Shinshoji Temple, take the train to either JR Narita Station or Keisei Narita Station.
+To reach Shinshoji Temple, take the train to either Narita Station or Keisei Narita Station.
 JR Narita Station is just one stop from the Narita International Airport Terminal 2 Station.

 Narita Omotesando is a pleasant shopping street leading to Shinshoji Temple.
 The street is perfect for a leisurely stroll and stocking up on traditional snacks and souvenirs before your temple visit, or for dining, as many restaurants specialize in fresh barbecued eel.